 Plato Gold Corp.
 Retains Investor Relations Agency in Germany

+NOT FOR DISSEMINATION IN THE UNITED STATES OR OVER UNITED STATES NEWSWIRE SERVICES

-TORONTO, July 08, 2020 - Plato Gold Corp.
-(TSX-V: PGC; Frankfurt: 4Y7 or WKN: A0M2QX) (“Plato” or the “Corporation”) is pleased to announce that it has engaged the services of Hoewler International Investor Relations and Consulting (Inh.
+Toronto, Ontario - July 8, 2020 - Plato Gold Corp.
+(TSX-V: PGC; Frankfurt: 4Y7 or WKN: A0M2QX) ("Plato" or the "Corporation") is pleased to announce that it has engaged the services of Hoewler International Investor Relations and Consulting (Inh.
 Dipl.-Kfm.
 Maurice Hoewler) in Oyten, Germany for a period of 6 months.

 Maurice Hoewler will inform investors in the German speaking area of Central Europe about the group of assets that Plato controls in both the critical metals and precious metals areas and in his role will represent the company in Europe.
 Plato is currently waiting for mineralogical and metallurgical test results of core samples from its Good Hope niobium project.
 The results in metallurgy will help advance this important project forward in its development.
 Niobium is one of the U.S. and Canadian government's strategic and critical metals used in a variety of high technology uses such as EV batteries, quantum computing, and defense applications that make domestic supply critical to protecting our way of life.